Foreign Exchange (Forex)

 - Simple to comprehend

-- A long-term investment can yield large profits or returns
+- Long-term investment can yield large returns

 The disadvantages of the foreign exchange market.